Nooskewl/booboo/README.txt

 BooBoo is a mini high-level assembly-like language with game API.

-To run the examples, run ./BooBoo <path/to/data/>
+To run the examples, run ./BooBoo <path/to/data/> or just run BooBoo to get a launcher.

 Your data/ directory can be compressed into data.cpa with compress_dir.
 Just enter data/ and run it, and it will create ../data.cpa.
 The shaders